 Switzerland has several incentives to lower R&D costs and investments for companies.
-This includes financial contributions (grants), tax holidays and reduced tax rates on royalties (flat statutory corporate income tax (CIT) rate of 9.7%).
-In general, the Swiss CIT rate is relatively low compared with other countries.
-Swiss taxes are deductible, so the statutory tax rates have to be distinguished from the effective tax rate.
-The effective tax rates in Switzerland for ordinary taxed companies on the level of federal, cantonal and communal CIT range from 12.32% to 22.79%.
+This includes financial contributions (grants), tax holidays and reduced tax rates on patent-related income for companies with domicile in the canton of Nidwalden (flat statutory corporate income tax (CIT) rate of 9.7%).

+In general, the Swiss CIT rate is very attractive compared with other countries.
+Swiss taxes are deductible (i.e., a taxable expense), so the statutory tax rates have to be distinguished from the effective tax rate.
+The effective tax rates on profits after tax in Switzerland for ordinary taxed companies on the level of federal, cantonal and communal CIT range from 11.19% to 23.21%.